Real-hackbard/Visual-Cryptography/README.md

 Every pixel from the secret image is encoded into multiple subpixels in each share image using a matrix to determine the color of the pixels.
 In the (2, n) case, a white pixel in the secret image is encoded using a matrix from the following set, where each row gives the subpixel pattern for one of the components:

+For instance in the (2,2) sharing case (the secret is split into 2 shares and both shares are required to decode the secret) we use complementary matrices to share a black pixel and identical matrices to share a white pixel.
+Stacking the shares we have all the subpixels associated with the black pixel now black while 50% of the subpixels associated with the white pixel remain white.